Language Learning Passion

 There are so many people who struggle to learn languages or who just progress too slowly.
-One of the key factors that define these people is that their passion for learning languages is low.
+One of the key factors that define these people is that their passion for language learning is low.
 Maybe they are keen, but their experience just keeps turning them off.
 What many people don’t realise is that you are more likely to get to your goal easier and faster if you have a passion for learning the language.

-The energy in our life comes from our emotions and feelings, not from our intellect.
+The bulk of energy in our life comes from our emotions and feelings, not from our intellect.
 Just compare the energy you had when you met “the love of your life”.
 How much sleep did you need then?
 Compare that to being with someone you find somewhat attractive – that is not going to give you much energy at all.
 It’s exactly the same in learning a language (or doing anything for that matter that requires your energy).
 Passion will give you the energy to get to where you want to be and make you do things that otherwise you wouldn’t do.
 With all areas where people become outrageously successful, passion was identified as a key ingredient.

 Struggling to express yourself in a second language is for most people something that does not come naturally!
 It will take some time before you can express yourself as easily in a second language as in the first.
 It’s the passion that will keep you going in a way that will keep you focused and positive.